Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 Open it in Edit and Add New Item and choose Insert Drawing.

-the drop down list of loaded drawings choose LedOn
+From the drop down list of loaded drawings choose

 Note: The background color of the LedOn dwg is ignored.
 Only its drawing items are added.
 Any refresh interval set on an inserted drawing is also ignored.
-The refresh interval of the main drawing is used.
+The refresh interval of the main drawing, TwoButtons, is used.

 The Default Scaling of Inserted Drawings

-By default when you insert a drawing to occupies its original dimensions.
-So inserting a 50 x 25 sized drawing in a 40 x 15 main drawing will clip the inserted drawing.
+By default when you insert a drawing, each drawing item of the inserted drawing occupies its original position and size.
+So inserting a drawing with a rectangle 18 x 7 at position (25,12) in a drawing that is only 40 x 15, will clip the inserted rectangle.

 Panning the Inserted Drawing